secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 - [ ] TODO should there be a template for cryptography algorithm standards (in addition to COSE) for the Secure Crypto Config or is it enough that the Secure Crypto Config Consensus Finding defines the secure parameters for all cryptography algorithms?

 # Security Considerations
-- [ ] TODO are some of the listed common issues relevant?: [TypicalSECAreaIssues](https://trac.ietf.org/trac/sec/wiki/TypicalSECAreaIssues)
+- [x] TODO are some of the listed common issues relevant?: [TypicalSECAreaIssues](https://trac.ietf.org/trac/sec/wiki/TypicalSECAreaIssues)
-- [ ] TODO check if security considerations of TLS 1.2 are relevant, especially appendix [D, E and F](https://tools.ietf.org/html/rfc5246#appendix-D)
+- [x] TODO check if security considerations of TLS 1.2 are relevant, especially appendix [D, E and F](https://tools.ietf.org/html/rfc5246#appendix-D)
+- [ ] TODO Are these appropriate security considerations?

 ## Consensus Finding

-- [ ] TODO Are these appropriate security considerations?

 - Only trustworthy and cryptographic specialized institutions should participating otherwise a Secure Crypto Config with a weak and insecure parameter set could be provided as a result.
-- Participating entities should act without political or governmental influences that could affect their decisions.(?)

 ## Publication Format

-- [ ] TODO Are these appropriate security considerations?

-- The operators of the Secure Crypto Config must ensure that potential unauthorized parties are not able to manipulate the parameters of the published Secure Crypto Config e.g. by using a signature.
+- The operators of the Secure Crypto Config must ensure that potential unauthorized parties are not able to manipulate the parameters of the published Secure Crypto Config.

+## Cryptography library implementation

-Integrity must also be ensured if potential users want to fetch the provided Secure Crypto Config from the corresponding platform over the network.(?)
+- Integrity must be ensured if potential users want to fetch the provided Secure Crypto Config from the corresponding platform over the network e.g. by using a signature.
 - Users should only trust Secure Crypto Config issued from the original publisher with the associated signature.
 Users are responsible verify this signature.

-## Cryptography library implementation

 ## General Security Considerations